DAISY Engraving Guidelines

 For engravers and music-setters for the creation of born-accessible master scores

-Last updated: 23.10.2023, by the DAISY Consortium.
-This guidance is occasionally updated with new examples.
+Last updated: 20.11.2024, by the DAISY Consortium.
+These guidelines are occasionally updated with new examples.

 Lead Author: Haipeng Hu, DAISY Music Braille Project Technical Consultant.
 With Dr. Sarah Morley Wilkins (DAISY Music Braille Project Project Manager), and sector colleagues.